elastisys/compliantkubernetes/docs/user-guide/faq.md

 [harbor-oidc-docker]: https://goharbor.io/docs/1.10/administration/configure-authentication/oidc-auth/#using-oidc-from-the-docker-or-helm-cli
 [docker-user]: https://docs.docker.com/develop/develop-images/instructions/#user

-## How do I give access to a new Application Developer to a Compliant Kubernetes environment?
+## How do I give access to a new Application Developer to a Welkin environment?

-Add the new user to the correct **group via your Identity Provider (IdP)**, and Compliant Kubernetes will automatically pick it up.
+Add the new user to the correct **group via your Identity Provider (IdP)**, and Welkin will automatically pick it up.

 Feeling lost?
-To find out what users and groups currently have access to your Compliant Kubernetes environment, type:
+To find out what users and groups currently have access to your Welkin environment, type:

 ```bash
 kubectl get rolebindings.rbac.authorization.k8s.io workload-admin -o yaml